PfeifferIvan/react-native-course/readme.md

   - Cross Axis (x) and Main axis (y)
   - useful Link https://reactnative.dev/docs/flexbox
   - flex=1,2,3 add space and determines how much space each item uses.
+  - SafeViewArea is a very useful component to respect the build in components of the phone.

 ### Handling Events